cosmos/interchain-security/docs/docs/adrs/adr-016-securityaggregation.md

 The `Power Mixing` feature and `Reward Distribution` protocol are an integral part of the Security Aggregation solution.
 The `Power Mixing` module provides the capability of deriving validator power based on stake originated from external sources such as Ethereum/Bitcoin and the native staking module.
-The `Reward Distribution` is in charge of sending rewards to external stakers.
+The `Reward Distribution` manages the process of sending rewards to external stakers.

 ### Power Mixing